ghostboard/ghost-purge-images/README.md

 ## ⚡️ Commands
 ### `display`

-Print the list of all uploaded images that currently are not being used in any post, page or metadata
+Print the list of all uploaded images that currently are not being used in any post, page or metadata.
+Attempts to predict any errors before running `purge`.

 - Example: `ghost-purge-images display --content-key=YOUR_CONTENT_KEY --admin-key=YOUR_ADMIN_KEY`